-Our ECE-trained specialist baby teachers Chelsea and Christina work together with parents to settle each baby as they join Lumsden.
+Our ECE-trained specialist baby teachers Chelsea and Charlotte work together with parents to settle each baby as they join Lumsden.
 Their collective experience and nurturing approach ensure a sensitive, gradual and unhurried transition from home to Lumsden, creating a firm sense of belonging and security essential for each child’s well-being at this significant time, followed by quality care and attention to all their needs.
 Our nursery teachers understand parents’ roles as primary caregivers and strive to complement that with compassionate communal care at Lumsden, ensuring each tamariki is comforted by the familiar presence and protection of all kaiako.

 In conjunction with infant sleep consultant Sally Cawston, age-appropriate routines and nap schedules have been formulated to ensure each baby’s health and development are put first, at every age and stage.
 Families provide their own infant’s sleep associations, food and nappies to reinforce the continuity of care from the home to the centre, allowing parents the choice of what and when their child is eating and drinking.